swiyu-admin-ch/oca-testpage/README.md

 ## Feature Roadmap

 - Support for the root capture base ✔️
+- Adapt project for the Oblique framework ❌
 - Validation of OCA bundle ❌
 - Support for nested capture bases ❌